CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 ``describe_self`` that prints a message describing the color of the car and how far it has driven.
 Within our function, we'll use the ``GET`` function, but this time we'll pass a prefix and a list of attribute names.
-This call will get all the attributes and store them in the current scope with the prefix prepended to their name.
+This call will get all the attributes and store them in the current, local scope with the prefix prepended to their name.
 Here is the function:

 .. literalinclude:: /../../tests/docs/source/getting_started/cmakepp_examples/classes/function_referencing_attributes.cmake